SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-how-to.rst

 The extra options are as follows:

 1) There is an option to choose how the tangent slope used for calculating lamellar parameters such as `hard block` is calculated.
-Usually this is done by finding the infection point of the curve.
-However, in some datasets it is more appropriate to use the point half way between minimum and maximum.
+Usually this is done by finding the inflection point of the curve.
+However, in some datasets it is more appropriate to use the point half way between the minimum and maximum values of :math:`\Gamma_1`;

-2) The second option chooses whether to use the minimum or maximum to infer the periodicity.
+2) The second option chooses whether to use the first minimum or subsequent maximum to infer the periodicity.
 The standard option is to use the maximum, but in some cases, such as where the period is long compared to experimental data, it might be necessary to use twice the minimum as a proxy.